Search the GHTC website

 US government investment in tuberculosis R&D

-US Food & Drug Administration website.
-Limited Population Pathway for Antibacterial and Antifungal Drugs – the LPAD Pathway. https://www.fda.gov/drugs/development-resources/limited-population-pathway-antibacterial-and-antifungal-drugs-lpad-pathway.
-Accessed October 23, 2019.
+Food and Drug Administration, expedited approval pathway: US Food and Drug Administration.
+Limited Population Pathway for Antibacterial and Antifungal Drugs – the LPAD Pathway.
+Accessed July 17, 2024. https://www.fda.gov/drugs/development-resources/limited-population-pathway-antibacterial-and-antifungal-drugs-lpad-pathway

 Click here to go back to the Fact sheet series: R&D across health areas page